weekendesk/OTA-API-Developer-Guide/source/index.html.md

 ### Booking Response

-> The above request sent to the ChannelPartner should the following  XML:
+> The above request sent to the ChannelManager partner should the following  XML:

 ```xml
 <OTA_HotelResRS xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"